 - Section 1.
 Number of Directors.
-There shall be seven (7) members elected as directors in accordance with Section 4, Chapter 258, Acts of the 65th Texas Legislature; as amended. - Section 2.
-Qualifications.
-To be elected or appointed to the Board, a person must fulfill the following requirements as set out in the above referenced statute creating the Montgomery County Hospital District. - a.
-Must be resident of the District, a freeholder, and a qualified elector at the time of such election or appointment and he shall be more than 21 years of age. - b.
+There shall be seven (7) members elected as directors in accordance with Section 4, Chapter 258, Acts of the 65th Texas Legislature, as amended, now codified in Section 1063.051 of the Texas Special Local Laws Code. - Section 2.
+Oualifications.
+To be elected or appointed to the Board, a person must fulfill the following requirements as set out in Sections 1063.052, 1063.058 and 1063.059 of the Code: - a.
+Must be a resident of the District, a qualified voter, and shall be more than 21 years of age at the time of the appointment or election. - b.
+If representing a county commissioner's precinct, must be a resident of that precinct. - c.
 Cannot hold another elected or appointed public office of honor, trust or profit.
-A person holding another public office of honor, trust or profit who seeks to be appointed or elected a director must vacate the first office. - c.
-Each member of the Board shall serve without compensation. - d.
-Each member shall qualify by executing the constitutional Oath of Office and shall execute a good and sufficient bond for \$1,000 payable to the District conditioned upon the faithful performance of his duties, and the bonds shall be deposited with the depository of the bank of the District for safekeeping. - e.
+A person holding another public office of honor, trust or profit who seeks to be appointed or elected a director must vacate the first office. - d.
+Each member of the Board shall serve without compensation. - e.
+Each member shall qualify by executing the constitutional Oath of Office and shall execute a good and sufficient bond for \$1,000 payable to the District, by the District, conditioned upon the faithful performance of the member's duties, and the bonds shall be deposited with the depository of the bank of the District for safekeeping. - f.
 Members shall have a commitment to the delivery of quality healthcare to the community and the fulfillment of the purpose of these bylaws.